bruno-bert/arch/README.md

 ```

-8. Chroot in with:
+11. Chroot in with:
 ```bash
  arch-chroot /mnt
  ```

-9. Download the git repository with
+12. Download the git repository with
 ```bash
 git clone https://github.com/bruno-bert/arch.git

 ```

-10. install basics
+13. Install Basics

 ```bash
 #provide access to execute the script